alanali/Adversary-Graph-RL/README.md

-# Graph Traversal Using Reinforcement Learning
+# Decision Modeling Using Reinforcement Learning
 Employs graph theory to model adversary moves within a strategic environment.

-The algoithm takes into account rewards, risks, and different consequences to those risks associated with each move in the graph and chooses the most optimal path based on different reinforcement learning algorithms.
+The algoithm takes into account rewards, risks, and different consequences to those risks associated with each move in the graph and chooses the most optimal path based on different reinforcement learning algorithms, primarily Q-Learning.